elysespeaks/elysespeaks.github.io/public/content/ARHI43406/description.md

 * adopts amateur or domestic materials and objects,
 * mimics daily routines (eating, housekeeping, child‑rearing, etc.).

-We will also examine theories of the everyday and the challenges of concretizing routines and habits.
+We will also examine theories of the everyday, routines, and habits.

 ---